• Skip to primary navigation

 Best Vegan White Chili

 Best Vegan White Chili is currently my favorite thing to eat!
-It's so creamy, spicy (as much as you want), delicious and really easy to throw together.
-If you love chili, you will love trying this twist on the traditional tomato based chili recipe.
-No meat necessary to get an amazing flavor with a perfectly thick, luscious broth.
-If you use my very popular vegetable bouillon powder recipe then you're going to love how it tastes in this chili!
+It’s so creamy, spicy (as much as you want), delicious, and really easy to throw together.
+If you love chili, you will love trying this twist on the traditional tomato-based chili recipe.
+No meat is necessary to get an amazing flavor with a perfectly thick, luscious broth.
+If you use my very popular vegetable bouillon powder recipe then you’re going to love how it tastes in this chili!

-You won't miss the chicken, I promise.
-Traditional white chili is made with chicken, but it's been replaced with garbanzo beans, aka, chickpeas.
+You won’t miss the chicken, I promise.
+Traditional white chili is made with chicken, but I have replaced it with garbanzo beans, aka, chickpeas.
 Chickpeas are a great source of fiber, are loaded with vitamins and minerals, and are high in protein.
 Because of their texture and protein, chickpeas make an excellent replacement for meat.
-Best of all when you replace meat with beans you are creating a dish that has NO CHOLESTEROL and is loaded with heart healthy FIBER.
+Best of all when you replace meat with beans you are creating a dish that has NO CHOLESTEROL and is loaded with heart-healthy FIBER.

 What ingredients & equipment do I need?